JaviRG30/UR5_color_pick_and_place/README.md

 ---
 ### Installation
 First of all, you need to create your workspace and source it.
-I will assi,e that your workspace is created in $HOME/catkin_ws and the source space is at $HOME/catkin_ws/src.
+I will assume that your workspace is created in $HOME/catkin_ws and the source space is at $HOME/catkin_ws/src.
 Now, to obtain the repository in your workspace, you need to run the following commands:
 ```
 >> cd $HOME/catkin_ws/src